derekjgriffith/zemaxglass/Notebooks/Computation of Glass Opto-thermal Coefficients.md

 6. Compute the index of air at the system temperature and pressure, again using the Kohlrausch formula given below.
 7. Compute the index of the glass relative to the air at the system temperature and pressure by dividing by the index of air computed in the previous step.

-The refractive index of air is computed (F. Kohlrausch, Praktische Physik, 1968, Vol 1, page 408) as
+The refractive index of air is computed \cite{Kohlrausch1968} as
 $$n_{air}=1+\frac{\left( n_{ref}-1\right)P}{1+(T-15)\cdot(3.4785\times10^{-3})},$$
 where
 $$n_{ref} = 1+\left[ 6432.8+\frac{2949810 \lambda^2}{146\lambda^2 - 1} + \frac{25540\lambda^2}{41\lambda^2-1} \right] \cdot 1.0\times10^{-8},$$